History of the Labour Party (UK): Local Labour reforms in the inter-war period

 During the inter-war period, Labour in local government sought to use the power of municipal authority to improve the working and living environments of its primarily working-class constituents.
-The functions of local government provided Labour Party members with experience in office, and provided them with the opportunity to improve the living standards of its constituents through measures such as improvements in housing and health care, the provision of maternity clinics, and free milk and meals for schoolchildren.
-Labour councillors elected in 1919 adopted a policy of municipal socialism (particularly in boroughs of London) to tackle social problems such as poor health, inadequate housing, and general insecurity.
+Participation in local government provided Labour Party members with experience in office, together with the opportunity to improve the living standards of its constituents through measures such as improvements in housing and health care, the provision of maternity clinics, and free milk and meals for schoolchildren Labour councillors elected in 1919 adopted a policy of municipal socialism (particularly in boroughs of London) to tackle social problems such as poor health, inadequate housing, and general insecurity.
 Labour in local government sought to establish a "proto-welfare state" through, for instance, the elected Boards of Guardians, paying more generous levels of poor relief to the jobless and encouraging the construction of clinics, houses, and municipal baths which, apart from providing necessary services, also provided employment opportunities.
-Also, although Labour groups often remained in the minority on their respective councils, they and their supporters mounted campaigns to safeguard and extend people's standard of living.
-For example, minority Labour groups could block council initiatives that they saw as going against the interests of their constituents.
+Also, although Labour groups often remained in a minority position in their councils, they and their supporters (as noted by one study) “mounted campaigns to safeguard and extend people's standard of living.
+Minority Labour groups could, for example, seek to block council initiatives deemed to be antithetical to the interests of their constituents.”

 During the 1920s, Labour councillors forced the pace in local administration, whether in councils or (until their abolition in 1929) on boards of guardians.
 As noted by John Wheatley, "One of the brightest results of the growth of the Labour movement is that the control of the poor has been passed on into the hands of popular boards of guardians."
 In general, Labour councillors showed more willingness than others in pressing their legal powers to the limit and less concerned about the cost to the rates, and before the end of the 1930s, 60 local authorities were under the control of the Labour Party.
 In London, Labour politicians were able to influence a wide range of progressive social reforms in various metropolitan boroughs.
+Labour councils also acted as model employers, with various councils under Labour control providing employment opportunities and improved conditions for various workers.